JaydenElliott/remote-linux-worker/README.md

 ### Client

 The following are a set of examples commands used to interact with the server.
-To see the full CLI specification run.
+To see the full CLI specification first build the examples then run.
  ```
 cargo run --bin rlw-client --help